Show of hands — how many of you look exactly like her when you’re packing for a trip?

 - Sunglasses — because even though it’s probably going to be cloudy for your entire trip, the bright white glare will still blind you.
 Crossing the street is hard enough when you don’t know from which direction the traffic is coming but now you have to do so blindly.
 And like walking with your arms out in front of you is going to stop a moving vehicle.
 Bloody fool.

 Now I may spend $30 on an entire outfit but, having both worked at Sunglass Hut through college and sensitive eyes, I’ve come to understand the importance of owning a really good pair of sunglasses.
 Working at the mall also taught me that the human body can survive solely on a diet of Wendy’s Jr. Cheeseburgers and Chik-fil-a waffle fries (just not on Sundays).
-I finally gave up the vicious cycle of purchasing those shitty sunglasses from Target that break in the middle and got these Ralph Laurens that have lasted me years.
+I finally gave up the vicious cycle of purchasing those shitty sunglasses from Target that break in the middle and got some Ralph Laurens that have lasted me years.
 And for the glare, it’s polarized or bust!
 To Wendy’s we go!

 - Scarves — you’re going to London.
 You’ll need at least one scarf in the Hogwarts house of your choosing.
 Just kidding–we all know the hat chooses for us, pshh.